Qayamat (TV series): Plot

 Rashid's family decides to get him married to Ifrah.
 Ifrah disagrees.
 Jawad sees that his niece needs a mother and begs her to marry his brother.
-Jawad sacrifices his love and eventually, Ifrah agrees.
+Jawad sacrifices his love, and eventually, Ifrah agrees.
 Ifrah's parents repeat their mistake of marrying off their daughter to Rashid, who is known to have subjected their eldest daughter to frequent domestic abuse.
-Knowing the main culprit behind her sister's demise, Ifrah decides that if she's destined to marry Samra's abuser, then there must be vengeance.
+For Sana Rashid starts to develop feelings for Ifrah.After some time, Afiya also dies.Knowing the main culprit behind her sister's demise, Ifrah decides that if she's destined to marry Samra's abuser, then there must be vengeance.